 On November 7, 2023, Ohio voters approved a ballot measure that would legalize adult use marijuana.
 As presented to Ohio voters, the ballot measure would permit adults 21 and older to buy and possess up to 2.5 ounces of cannabis and grow cannabis plants at home.
 As a statute passed by ballot measure, the measure is subject to amendment by the Ohio legislature.
-Legislative leaders in Ohio have expressed skepticism about the ballot measure as approved, but the final contours of adult use marijuana in Ohio remain unclear at this time.
+In June 2024, the ODCC began accepting applications from existing medical cultivators, retailers, and processors to apply for dual-use licenses under the adult use program.
+Further, in July 2024, the ODCC began accepting applications from certain existing medical cultivators and retailers, as applicable, to apply for additional adult-use or dual-use dispensaries throughout the state ("10(B) Dispensary License"), the process of which is currently ongoing.
+Ohio's adult use statute permits localities to enact ordinances that prohibit or limit the operation of adult use cannabis businesses, and over sixty localities have done so as of the date of this Form 10-K.